 This program is not open to current seniors graduating in May 2017, or to incoming students.
 Summer is defined according to the UConn calendar (end of May through end of August).

 The European Association for Jewish Studies (EAJS) invites submissions to the EAJS Conference Grant Programme in European Jewish Studies for the 2017-2018 academic year.
 The purpose of the program is to foster cooperation among scholars involved in Jewish Studies across Europe, and to support early career researchers in this field to develop a professional network.

 The grants can cover two academic events: The EAJS Conferences and EAJS Summer Schools.
 The grants are used to cover an individual event; funds can be requested for travel expenses, accommodations and maintenance of the active participants.
 Academic excellence and the impact on network building in Jewish Studies in Europe will be key criteria; international cooperation in the development proposals is strongly encouraged.

 Deadline: April 20, 2017.

-For more information on application materials, the program itself, or general inquiries, you can visit the EAJS website page dedicated to this grant program.
-Inquiries about the program itself can also be directed to email@example.com.
+For more information on application materials, the program itself, or general inquiries, you can visit the EAJS website.
+Inquiries about the program itself can also be directed to firstname.lastname@example.org.